 Twelve great tips to get any space in your home organized.

 1. Start in one place then move on to the next.
 I like to start with the area that bugs me the most.
 Once I’ve organized that space it gives me the motivation I need to move on and conquer the rest of the house.
 Another option would be to start with the smallest or easiest room.
-Perfect for those of us who like instant gratification!
+Perfect for those who like instant gratification!

 3. Decutter the selected area.
 It’s time to get down and dirty.
 Be ruthless in your decisions.
 Label boxes or bags with donate, toss, repair, and relocate, then get to work decluttering your space.
-Remember there’s someone else who might really enjoy the things you no longer need or love.
+Remember there’s someone who might really enjoy the things you no longer need or love.

 5. Look for more storage space.
 Are you still short on space after decluttering?
 Be creative when adding more storage space in your home.
-Think about the space under beds, over doors, in suitcases, under tables, and so on.
+Think about the space under beds, over the doors, in suitcases, under side tables, and so on.

 6. Maximize vertical space.
 Don’t forget to look up.
 You’ll be surprised how much more storage space you can get from adding a few feet vertically.
 Use the top of cabinets, add shelves to the top of closets, use organizers on the back of doors.

 7. Divide the space.
 A long shelf usually needs to be divided to keep the space organized.
 Use shelf dividers, baskets, bins, or totes to divide items.
-Small items need to be in a container to keep them organized and can easily be placed on a shelf.
+Small items need to be in a container to keep them organized and so it can easily be placed on a shelf.